 Set Up a Strawberry Bed

-Edited by Monika, Anonymous, Lynn, Eng
+Edited by Monika, Lynn, Eng, Nuance

 What could be tastier than strawberry shortcake or strawberry pie made with fresh strawberries from your own garden?

-Here are some tips and helpful hints for planting and harvesting strawberries so that you can be enjoying these tasty and nutritious treats by next summer.
+Here are some tips and helpful hints for planting and harvesting strawberries so you can be enjoying these tasty and nutritious treats by next summer.

 - 2Probably the most common growing option for June harvesting is the matted row system.
 This method lets the strawberry plant runners grow, which can provide a bigger yield.
-However, the fruit will usually be smaller than the ones grown in the hill or mound system.
+However, the fruit will usually be smaller than the ones grown with the hill or mound system.Matted Row System.

-Using this method, plant the strawberry plants at least 18-24 inches apart and space the rows three to four feet apart.
+- Using this method, plant the strawberry plants at least 18-24 inches apart and space the rows three to four feet apart.

-When this density has been achieved, the remaining runners should be removed; otherwise the plants could become more susceptible to disease, have misshapen fruit, and result in smaller berries and lower yields.
+- When this density has been achieved, the remaining runners should be removed; otherwise the plants could become more susceptible to disease, have misshapen fruit, and result in smaller berries and lower yields.

 - There are two versions of this system - the double and the single hedgerow or spaced-row.
 These methods work the same as the mound system, except a few of the runners are allowed to grow.

 Choosing the Plants

-The day neutral varieties such as Seascape, Selva, Tribute and Tristar, don't have many runners, so they will work well for the hill or mound method.
-Keep in mind that they will have smaller fruit than the June-bearing plants, however smaller fruit is often sweeter.
+- 1The day neutral varieties such as Seascape, Selva, Tribute and Tristar, don't have many runners, so they will work well for the hill or mound method.
+Keep in mind that they will produce smaller fruit than the June-bearing plants, however smaller fruit is often sweeter.Day Neutral.

-June-bearing plants provide one harvest per year.
+- 2These plants provide one harvest per year.
 They make lots of runners, so work well for the matted row method.
-Examples of June-bearing fruit are Allstar, Brunswick, Cabot, and Jewell, but there are dozens of other cultivars.
+Examples of June-bearing fruit are Allstar, Brunswick, Cabot, and Jewell, but there are dozens of other cultivars.June-Bearing.

 Testing and Preparing the Soil

-Use a balanced type of fertilizer such as 10-10-10 and be sure not to over fertilize or you will have more leaves than flowers.
+- Use a balanced type of fertilizer such as 10-10-10 and be sure not to over fertilize or you will have more leaves than flowers.

 Planting and Growing Strawberries

 - 2From the plants, remove old leaves, flowers and runners and trim the roots to about four or five inches in length.

-As soon as the soil is workable in the spring, put the plants into the soil with the roots fanning out and the crown even with the top of the soil.
-Be careful not to plant too shallowly or too deeply.
+- 3Be careful not to plant too shallowly or too deeply.As soon as the soil is workable in the spring, put the plants into the soil with the roots fanning out and the crown even with the top of the soil.

-When runners start to appear, train them into rows by gently pressing the runners into the soil and placing a rock on them or use a bent piece of gardening wire about 3-4 inches long on each side to hold them down in the soil until the new roots grow.
+- 4Don't be tempted to cut the runners off the mother plants.When runners start to appear, train them into rows by gently pressing the runners into the soil and placing a rock on them or use a bent piece of gardening wire about 3-4 inches long on each side to hold them down in the soil until the new roots grow.

 - 5Straw is a good choice.
 To get a good crop of strawberries, be sure to avoid using plastic around the plants, because it will make the soil too warm and could hold too much moisture, making the soil overly wet.You can use mulch in between your plants to regulate the soil temperature and to keep weeds at bay.

-- 6If they are June-bearing, do not remove the flowers, as their growing period is considerably shorter.If your plants are day neutral or ever-bearing, you should take the flowers off for the first few weeks after planting them so they store up nutrients for fruit production.
+- 6If they are June-bearing, do not remove the flowers, as their growing period is considerably shorter.If your plants are day neutral or ever-bearing, you should remove the flowers for the first few weeks after planting them so they store up nutrients for fruit production.

 Watch Out for Pests

 These pests not only spread plant diseases, but they also cause yellowed or distorted terminal growth and can make the buds fail to develop.
 Once the plants begin to show budding fruits, cover them with bird netting, as even a few hungry birds can wipe out your entire crop.
 To make your life easier, choose strawberry varieties bred to be resistant to these problems.

-Wait until they are fully ripe to get the sweetest and best tasting strawberries.
-Pick them a couple days after they turn red, but be sure to protect them meanwhile.
+- 2Pick them a couple days after they turn red, but be sure to protect them meanwhile.

 - 4It's best to snap them off with a bit of the stem and not to pull on the berries themselves.

 All in all, strawberries are relatively easy to grow.
-Simply follow the suggestions above and you, too, could be enjoying lovely, juicy strawberries.
+Simply follow the suggestions and you, too, could be enjoying lovely, juicy strawberries.

 Categories : Gardening

-Recent edits by: Lynn, Anonymous, Monika
+Recent edits by: Eng, Lynn, Monika